 Semester 4 (Winter)

 - Total Credits Required

-*These courses may be taken before admission to the Physical Therapist Assistant
+*These courses may be taken before admission to the Physical Therapist Assistant program.

-required for the Physical Therapist Assistant
+the Physical Therapist Assistant